since1968/stat-blocks/homebrewery/src/bard-skald.markdown

 ### Rally

 Also at 3rd level, you can use a bonus action and expend one Bardic Inspiration die to bolster the resolve of your companions.
 When you do so, choose a friendly creature who can see or hear you.
-That creature regains hit points equal to the Bardic Inspiration die roll + your Charisma modifier.
+That creature gains temporary hit points equal to the Bardic Inspiration die roll + your Charisma modifier.

 ```